The best outdoor dining spots in greater Manchester

 Cotton in Manchester

 Find a bit a peace just a few blocks off of Elm Street in Manchester in the small courtyard patio at Cotton.
 Late in the season, the grape arbor overhead will hang with fruit.
 What to expect: Great cocktails and American fare with a desire to source locally.
-Open for dinner Monday through Sunday, lunch Monday through Friday.
+Open for dinner Monday through Sunday, lighter fare Monday through Friday and lunch Monday through Friday.

 75 Arms Street, Manchester